eeeeeta/rsndfile/README.md

 for Rust.
 Currently, it's not very developed and is only useful for extremely basic playback.
 It works, though.
 Sort of.

+### NOTE: this crate requires nightly Rust

+due to use of the unstable `Unique<T>` type for `Sync` on `SndFile` objects.
+Sorry, stable Rust users - but then again, this crate is not probably what stable Rust users want.

 ### Warning: this crate may be terribly unsafe

 I don't think it does anything bad, but if your program blows up because you used this crappy alpha